 God gives man a spirit and he turns right around to use it to control other peoples' destiny through violence and death.
 That hardly seems to me that it is in the image of God.

 In 1991, the United States, with other nations, went through a pretty large-scale war over there in Iraq.
 So we solved the "Iraqi problem."
 We came through it pretty well, with very few fatalities.
 But what about Iraq!
-Was it alright for them to go through that agony?
+Was it all right for them to go through that agony?
 I will leave you to answer that question.

 We have droughts going on right now.
 There are famines that are going on.
 A cholera epidemic.
 The AIDS epidemic is continuing unabated.
 Every single one of these has been in the news within the last couple of weeks.
 And in all likelihood, every one of them is in some way, to some degree, man-caused.